catalinasim/OOP_LABS/README.md

 Introduces the fundamentals of object-oriented programming, including classes, standard libraries, and external libraries.
 2. LAB 1: oop-intermediate-tasks branch.
 Building confidence with designing classes, creating diverse objects, exploring modules and packages, and continuing mastering Git essentials.
+3. LAB 2: oop-advanced-tasks branch.
+This lab focuses on using inheritance to build and extend a hierarchy of classes.
+You'll explore class hierarchies, method overriding, and encapsulation to create a structured system of beverage-related classes, enhancing reuse and promoting clean code principles.